Hideaway (De'Lacy song): Chart performance

 "Hideaway" was a major hit on the charts in Europe and remains the group's most successful song.
 It peaked at number-one in Italy in September 1996, with three weeks at the top spot.
 In the United Kingdom, "Hideaway" debuted and peaked at number nine on the UK Singles Chart, on August 27, 1995.
 It spent two weeks at that position and ten weeks in total within the chart.
 On the UK Dance Chart, it was an even bigger hit, peaking at number-one.
 Additionally, the single was a top-20 hit in Ireland (17), as well as on the Eurochart Hot 100, where it hit number 12 on September 9.
 "Hideaway" was also a top-30 hit in Iceland (28) and the Netherlands (23).
-Outside Europe, it was successful in Israel, peaking at number eight.
+Outside Europe, it was successful in Israel, peaking at number eight on October 17, 1995.
 In the US, it went to number 38 on the Billboard Hot Dance Club Play chart.

 Critical reception

-Larry Flick from Billboard praised the song as "flawless" and "uplifting".
+Larry Flick from Billboard magazine praised the song as "flawless" and "uplifting".
 David Bennun from The Guardian complimented it as "stunning".
 British electronic dance and clubbing magazine Mixmag named it "an orgasmic club moment."
 The magazine later stated that "its irresistible blend of floaty production and Rainie Lassiter’s soul-stirring vocal makes for an otherworldly, spiritual experience - with just the right amount of kick to ignite a club."
 Maria Jimenez from Music & Media wrote that De'Lacy "is set to take over Europe with the stompin' houser 'Hideway'.
 Beguiling female vocals, deep bass sways, catchy percussion and anticipatory hesitance add up to a winner of a track."
 Music Weeks RM Dance Update described it as "a superb Blaze production with booming underground mixes from Deep Dish".

 RM editor Tim Jeffery gave it top score, rating it five out of five, writing, "Licensed from Easy Street with a typically smooth and pleasant Blaze production, it would be easy to think this is just another quality US garage track, but the real action starts with the Deep Dish remixes.
 A thunderous kick and snare drum rhythm with warm organ chords and swooping synths complement the vocals perfectly and turn this into an epic, powerful and genuinely original piece of American house.
 Tough and extremely moving, this will be a huge club hit and it deserves to be a lot more."
 In his weekly RM dance column, James Hamilton noted the "mesmeric sombre unhurried chugging jiggly progressive long 121.8-122.2bpm Deep Dish Remix".
 Calvin Bush from Muzik stated that "hotter than tickets for Tyson's comeback (and about 6.23 times longer thanks to Deep Dish's extremely awesome mix), 'Hideaway' has the rare ability to hold its own in both the underground and commercial market places."